MichaelCade/90DaysOfDevOps/Days/day18.md

 ### PHP
 PHP is a server-side scripting language, we will use this to interact with a MySQL database.
 The final installation is to get PHP and dependencies installed using `sudo apt-get install php libapache2-mod-php php-mysql`

-The first configuration change we want to make it out of the box apache is using index.html and we want it to use index.php instead.
+The first configuration change we want to make out of the box apache is using index.html and we want it to use index.php instead.

 We are going to use `sudo nano /etc/apache2/mods-enabled/dir.conf` and we are going to move index.php to the first item in the list.